Abuse situations are often preventable through adequate support, training, supervision and legal protection.

 In many cases, elder abuse, mistreatment or neglect is unintentional.

-Greater understanding of the disease and what to expect can be helpful.
+Greater understanding of dementia and what to expect can be helpful.
 Making sure that caregivers have respite care breaks is also important.
 If, as a caregiver, you are having difficulty coping with stress related to caregiving, it is important to get the support you need, through a counsellor, faith-based leader, or someone through the Alzheimer Society.

 More information and resources